AI & Technology

 The Privacy Problem With Gboard That Nobody Talks About

-Here's a question most people never think to ask: where does your typing go?
+Here's a question most people never think to ask: where does your typing actually go?

-And that actually matters a lot more than most people realize.
-Your keyboard sees everything.
+And that matters more than most people realize.
+Therefore, Your keyboard sees everything.
 Passwords (before you paste them).
 Bank details.
-Personal messages.
-Medical questions you typed and then deleted.
+Additionally, Personal messages.
+Nonetheless, Medical questions you typed and then deleted.
 Work emails still in draft.
 All of it.

-A privacy evaluation by Common Sense Media digs into exactly these concerns with Gboard.
+A privacy evaluation by Common Sense Media goes deep on exactly these concerns.
 And research shows 67% of keyboard users have no clue whether their typing data is being collected or sold.
-That's... not great.
+Nevertheless, That's... not great.

-CleverType does the opposite.
-Grammar checking, tone analysis, AI suggestions—processed on-device where possible.
-What you type doesn't have to leave your phone to get smart help.
-That's a meaningfully different approach, and it's one of the first things people mention when they explain why they switched.
+CleverType flips this.
+Nevertheless, Grammar checking, tone analysis, AI suggestions—all processed on-device where possible.
+Furthermore, Your typing doesn't have to leave your phone to get smart help.
+Hence, That matters.
+And honestly, it's one of the first things people bring up when they talk about why they switched.

 What CleverType Actually Does That Gboard Doesn't

-Let's get specific, because "AI keyboard" gets thrown around constantly.
+Look, "AI keyboard" gets thrown around a lot.
 What does CleverType actually do differently, day to day?

-ChatGPT on the keyboard means you can ask questions, get summaries, draft stuff—without leaving whatever app you're in.
-According to Android Police's roundup of the best keyboard apps, having AI built directly into the keyboard—rather than shoved into a separate app—is exactly what power users are looking for now.
+Therefore, ChatGPT on the keyboard means you can ask questions, get summaries, draft stuff—without leaving whatever app you're in.
+Furthermore, Android Police's roundup of the best keyboard apps put it pretty clearly: having AI built into the keyboard—rather than shoved into a separate app—is exactly what power users want now.

 CleverType vs Gboard: A Side-by-Side Breakdown

-Anyone searching for the best Android keyboard or best iPhone keyboard right now is usually trying to answer one question: is this actually worth switching for?
-So let's just compare.
+Hence, Anyone searching for the best Android keyboard or best iPhone keyboard really just wants to know one thing: is this worth switching for?
+Consequently, So let's actually look at it side by side.

 Speed and Predictions

-Gboard is fast.
-No question about it.
-The swipe typing is smooth, predictions get decent once it knows your vocabulary.
-CleverType's swipe and tap typing is roughly comparable in raw speed—but it layers AI suggestions on top rather than just replacing the basic typing experience.
+Additionally, Gboard is fast.
+No question.
+Furthermore, The swipe typing is smooth, predictions get solid once it knows your vocabulary.
+CleverType's swipe and tap typing is roughly comparable in raw speed—but it layers AI on top rather than just replacing the basic typing experience.

 Writing Quality

-Here's where the gap actually shows.
-Gboard helps you type faster.
-CleverType helps you write better.
-For anyone sending work emails, client messages, or anything where the words matter—that's a real, noticeable difference.
-Research on AI writing tools shows people using AI-assisted writing tools make 85% fewer errors than those on standard keyboards.
+Here's where the gap actually shows up.
+Moreover, Gboard helps you type faster.
+Moreover, CleverType helps you write better.
+Nevertheless, For anyone sending work emails, client messages, anything where the words matter—that's a genuine, noticeable difference.
+Research on AI writing tools shows people using AI-assisted writing make 85% fewer errors than those on standard keyboards.
+Therefore, That's not a small number.

 Privacy Architecture